 Black holes have no ``material.''
-By black hole we typically mean an event horizon, an ``ontologically'' defined mathematical surface, a surface defined by the no-escape condition in the infinite future.
+By black hole we typically mean an event horizon, a ``teleologically'' defined mathematical surface, a surface defined by the no-escape condition in the infinite future.
 How such a non-material entity can have viscosity is therefore of great interest.
 Work on this question dates back at least to 1973~\cite{hartle,hartle2,price-whelan}.
 That work was chiefly based on the effect of a point particle perturbation on a Kerr hole~\cite{poisson}.
 More recently, Poisson~\cite{poisson2} has compared black hole process and those of fluid bodies.
-The current paper will provide background for a study of this tidal interaction and spin-orbit coupling.
+That work should give us at least a very approximate measure of how much angular momentum is transferred via tidal coupling.
+The results presented here will be a necessary first step in determining whether the angular momentum of the binary remnant is compatible with the limits suggested by those approximations.
 In brief, the strategy we will follow is to start with NR data, available from a ``hybridized'' surrogate model NRHybSur3dq8~\cite{hybrid} trained with NR and Post-Newtonian waveforms.
 In this paper, we will use that NR data for evolution of a binary with no initial spins.
-From that NR data we establish a BOAM that is useful in considerations of angular momentum conservation~\cite{NotSoSimple}.
-It is interesting that we find this NR-based BOAM agrees better than might be expected with BOAM inferred from the PP results for the Kerr geometry.
+From that NR data we establish a BOAM that is useful in considerations of angular momentum conservation.
+It is interesting that we find that this NR-based BOAM agrees better than might be expected with BOAM inferred from the PP results for the Kerr geometry.